 Children’s learning is the central purpose of everything connected with the Curriculum.
 Helping children learn – academically, socially, spiritually, morally, emotionally, and physically – is the only real purpose of schools.
 We believe authentic relationships and high expectations are the key to our rapidly improving school.

 At the Priory Church of England Primary School we aim to provide our pupils with a curriculum that is broad and balanced.
 Put simply, this means that we aim to provide an inspiring curriculum which provides children with the skills, knowledge and understanding they need to develop into well-rounded, informed individuals.
 In other words, that alongside the need to prepare children for national curriculum tests, we also value and give time to the Arts, sport, science, computing and the full range of other subjects.

 We are in the process of developing a bespoke curriculum for the Priory School, which covers the National Curriculum programmes of study, but is also unique to our setting and the needs of our children.
 As you can imagine, this is an ever-evolving task.

-As a first step towards this, we have written detailed curriculum maps which explain what the children will be learning in each subject area across the year.
-We would love to discuss these with you and our curriculum principles at our annual School Conference in January.
+As a first step towards implementing our new curriculum, we have written detailed curriculum maps which explain what the children will be learning in each subject area across the year.

 We follow a thematic approach for Foundation subjects, usually based on a History or Geography topic, with a golden thread which runs through the different subjects.
 We make cross-curricular links across subjects where possible and enable children to follow their own lines of enquiry.